Labelled well-quasi-order for permutation classes: The Substitution Decomposition

 We are now ready to establish the promised relationship between lwqo in permutations and lwqo in inversion graphs.

-\begin{theorem} The permutation class $\C$ is lwqo if and only if the corresponding class $G_\C$ of inversion graphs is lwqo. \end{theorem}
+\begin{theorem} The permutation class~$\C$ is lwqo if and only if the corresponding class $G_\C$ of inversion graphs is lwqo. \end{theorem}

-\begin{proof} Proposition~\ref{prop-lwqo-perms-graphs} (a) states that if the permutation class $\C$ is lwqo, then the graph class $G_\C$ is also lwqo, giving us half of the result.
-Now suppose that $\C$ is a permutation class for which $G_\C$ is lwqo.
+\begin{proof} Part (a) of Proposition~\ref{prop-lwqo-perms-graphs} states that $G_\C$ is lwqo whenever~$\C$ is lwqo, giving us half of the result.
+Now suppose that~$\C$ is a permutation class for which $G_\C$ is lwqo.

-By Corollary~\ref{cor-simples-lwqo}, it suffices to prove that the set $S$ of simple permutations in $\C$ is lwqo, and we show this by adapting the proof of Proposition~\ref{prop-GC-wqo-C-simples-wqo}.
-Take $(L,\mathord{\le_L})$ to be an arbitrary wqo set, suppose that $S\wr L$ is not wqo, and let $(\sigma_1,\ell_1)$, $(\sigma_2,\ell_2)$, $\dots$ be any sequence of labeled simple permutations.
-Consider the sequence of images of these labeled simple permutations under the mapping to labeled inversion graphs,
+By Corollary~\ref{cor-simples-lwqo}, it suffices to prove that the set $S$ of simple permutations in~$\C$ is lwqo, and we show this by adapting the proof of Proposition~\ref{prop-GC-wqo-C-simples-wqo}.
+Take $(L,\mathord{\le_L})$ to be an arbitrary wqo set and let \( (\sigma_1,\ell_1), (\sigma_2,\ell_2), \dots \) be any sequence of labelled simple permutations.
+Consider the sequence \( (G_{\sigma_1},\ell_1), (G_{\sigma_2},\ell_2), \dots \) of images of these labelled simple permutations under the mapping to labelled inversion graphs.

 Since $G_\C\wr L$ is wqo, Proposition~\ref{prop-wqo-ramsey-inf-inc} implies that this sequence contains an infinite increasing chain.
 In particular, we can find a chain of length five, say